jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 tests/test_assertion_error.py:7: AssertionError
 ```

-This `AssertionError` is triggered by the line `assert False is None`, which is similar to the question "is `False` the same as `None`?".
-The difference here is that the `assert` at the beginning of the line makes the statement more like "DO NOT PROCEED UNLESS `False` is `None`".
+This `AssertionError` is triggered by the line `assert False is None`, which is similar to the question "is `False` the same as `None`?"

+The difference here is that the `assert` at the beginning of the line makes the statement more like "DO NOT PROCEED UNLESS `False` is `None`"

 Since `None` and `False` are different objects and are not equal, python raises an `AssertionError`

 ### <span style="color:green">**GREEN**</span>: make it pass